anurag-oss/MapReduceJoin/README.md

 # MapReduceJoin
-this repository serves to explain reducer and mapper side joins
+This serves to explain reducer and mapper side joins